Many people wonder how wealthy they are compared to their peers.

 Total Assets – Total Liabilities = Net Worth

-Assets include your investments, real estate, savings account, and other financial assets.
+Assets include your investments, real estate, savings accounts, and other financial assets.

 Liabilities are things like your mortgage, credit card debts, or loans that you owe.